-As of September 2014 Hera exhibits a strong liquidity profile, backed by EUR702 million of cash and cash equivalents and EUR450 million of committed credit lines (completely undrawn).
-Most of these facilities will remain available for withdrawal at least until the end of December 2015, with the longest maturity pertaining to a EUR100 million EIB credit facility expiring at the end of 2017.
+As of December 2014 Hera exhibits a strong liquidity profile, backed by EUR835 million of cash and cash equivalents and EUR295 million of committed credit lines (completely undrawn).
+Less than two thirds of these facilities will remain available for withdrawal until the end of December 2017, with the remainder expiring at the end of 2019.
 All the committed lines benefit from the absence of any financial covenant and material adverse change (MAC) clause.

-At the end of the third quarter of 2014, Hera's reported gross debt amounted to some EUR3.6 billion, the bulk of which (about 75%) will expire beyond 2018, for an average debt duration of 6.5 years.
-In the next 12 months, some EUR500 million are due for repayment, including the maturity of a EUR180 million EIB loan.
+At the end of 2014, Hera's reported gross debt amounted to some EUR3.7 billion, the bulk of which (more than 75%) will expire beyond 2018, for an average debt duration of approximately 6.5 years.
+In the next 12 months, some EUR480 million are due for repayment, also including the maturity of a EUR180 million EIB loan (successfully repaid in January 2015).
 Hera's schedule of debt repayments does not exhibit any other relevant short-term cash outflow until the first quarter of 2016, when approximately EUR200 million bonds will expire.

-Overall, our current rating recognises Hera's strong liquidity position, underpinned by a limited refinancing risk, and the company's efforts to maintain good cash availability, to meet its debt maturities and to execute its investment programme.
+Overall, our current rating recognises Hera's strong liquidity position, underpinned by a limited refinancing risk, and the company's efforts to maintain good cash availability to meet its debt maturities and to execute its investment programme.